Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Local structure of the moduli space

-This complete the first part of the proof.
-For the second one, one needs to describe the zero locus of Yoneda square.
-This part of the proof is essentially that of \cite[Proposition 1.4.1]{OG}.
-For ease of the reader we write a sketch of the proof in terms of Higgs bundles language.\\ Let
+To prove the second statement one needs to describe the zero locus of Yoneda square and the proof of \cite[Proposition 1.4.1]{OG} applies mutatis mutandis.
+For ease of the reader we sketch it in terms of Higgs extensions.\\ Consider the map